mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 `MCUBOOT_LOG_LEVEL` - Can be set at `MCUBOOT_LOG_LEVEL_DEBUG` to enable the verbose output of MCUBootApp.
 `ENC_IMG` - When set to `1`, it enables the encrypted image support in MCUBootApp.
-`APP_DEFAULT_POLICY` - The path to a policy file to use for signing MCUBootApp and user application (BlinkyApp) on the CYW20829 platform.
+`APP_DEFAULT_POLICY` - The path to a policy file to use for signing MCUBootApp and user application (BlinkyApp) on the CYWxx829 platforms.
 `USE_BOOTSTRAP` - When set to `1` and Swap mode is enabled, the application in the secondary slot will overwrite the primary slot if the primary slot application is invalid.
-`USE_CRYPTO_HW` - When set to `1`, uses the hardware-accelerated cryptography on the PSoC™ 6 platform, and SHA-256 HW acceleration for the CYW20289 platform.
+`USE_CRYPTO_HW` - When set to `1`, uses the hardware-accelerated cryptography on the PSoC™ 6 platform, and SHA-256 HW acceleration for the CYW20829/CYW89829 platforms.
 `LSC` - The lifecycle state of the chip.
-Possible options are `SECURE` and `NORMAL_NO_SECURE` (effective on CYW20829 chip only).
+Possible options are `SECURE` and `NORMAL_NO_SECURE` (effective on CYW20829/CYW89829 chips only).
 `DEVICE` - is used to set a particular MPN for a platform since multiple MPNs are associated with one platform, for example:
 `PLATFORM=PSOC_062_1M DEVICE=CY8C6347BZI-BLD53`

 The next flags will be set by script in auto-generated makefile 'memorymap.mk':
 `MCUBOOT_IMAGE_NUMBER` - The number of images to be supported by the current build of MCUBootApp.
 `USE_OVERWRITE` - `0` - Use swap with Scratch upgrade mode, `1` - use Overwrite only upgrade.
 `USE_EXTERNAL_FLASH` - When set to `1`, it enables the external memory support on the PSoC™ 6 platform.
-This value is always set to `1` on CYW20829.
+This value is always set to `1` on CYW20829 and CYW89829 platforms.
-`USE_HW_ROLLBACK_PROT` - When set to `1`, it enables the hardware rollback protection on the CYW20829 platform with Secure mode enabled.
+`USE_HW_ROLLBACK_PROT` - When set to `1`, it enables the hardware rollback protection on the CYW20829/CYW89829 platforms with Secure mode enabled.

 Adding `clean` to `make` will clean the build folder, and files boot/cypress/MCUBootApp/memorymap.mk and boot/cypress/platforms/memory/memorymap.h will be removed and re-generated.